Robust targeted exploration for systems with non-stochastic disturbances

-In order to design the exploration inputs, we make the following assumption regarding the system dynamics. \begin{assum} The system matrix $A_\mathrm{tr}$ is Schur stable. \end{assum} \begin{rem} We require $A_\mathrm{tr}$ to be Schur stable since we consider only open-loop inputs in our exploration strategy \eqref{eq:exploration_controller}.
-Assumption \ref{a2} could be relaxed if an exploration input of the form in \eqref{eq:exploration_controller} with an additional linear feedback, i.e., $v_k=u_k+Kx_k$, is utilized which ensures robust stability for all $\theta \in \mathbf{\Theta}_0$ \eqref{eq:Theta0}. \end{rem}

-In order to achieve the exploration goal, the amplitudes of the sinusoidal exploration inputs need to be optimized such that by applying the exploration inputs, the obtained estimate satisfies the desired uncertainty bound~\eqref{eq:exp_goal2}.
+In order to design the exploration inputs, we make the following assumption regarding the system dynamics. \begin{assum} The system matrix $A_\mathrm{tr}$ is Schur stable. \end{assum} \begin{rem} $A_\mathrm{tr}$ is required to be Schur stable since we consider only open-loop inputs in our exploration strategy \eqref{eq:exploration_controller}.
+Assumption \ref{a2} could be relaxed by augmenting the inputs in \eqref{eq:exploration_controller} with an additional linear feedback, i.e., $v_k=u_k+Kx_k$, ensuring robust stability for all $\theta \in \mathbf{\Theta}_0$ \eqref{eq:Theta0}. \end{rem} To achieve the exploration goal, the amplitudes of the sinusoidal exploration inputs need to be optimized such that by applying the exploration inputs, the obtained estimate satisfies the desired uncertainty bound~\eqref{eq:exp_goal2}.